will-break-it/wallet-architecture/docs/01-Stream-api.md

 > - helps manage network congestion by allowing expired transactions to be discarded
 > - supports operations that need to occur within specific timeframes

-Some blockchains, like Cardano, define a notion of time based on slots, which are fixed intervals of time (typically seconds) elapsed since the network's genesis block.
+Some blockchains, like Cardano, define a notion of time based on slots, which are fixed intervals of time (typically seconds).
+Slot numbers either represent elapsed seconds since the network's genesis block (absolute) or beginning of epoch (epoch).
 In contrast, other blockchains like Bitcoin don't use a fixed time interval and instead rely on an intrinsic clock derived from block production for transaction validity intervals.

 ### Our Protocol's Way of Tracking Time